Alex Britti

 Alessandro "Alex" Britti (born 23 August 1968) is an Italian singer-songwriter and guitarist.

 Biography

 When he was 17, he started his first band, playing blues at clubs in Rome, and eventually moved to Milan.
-In 1989 he established the Alex Britti Blues Band.
+In 1989, he established the Alex Britti Blues Band.
 He has worked with Buddy Miles, Billy Preston, Louisiana Red and has toured Europe with Rosa King.

 In the mid-1990s, he toured with Francesco De Gregori.
 The experience prompted Britti to switch to a more soft rock-oriented sound.
 He had his first hit in 1998 when "Solo una volta (o tutta la vita)" made it to the top of the Italian charts.
-In 1999 he won in the newcomers category at the San Remo festival with the song "Oggi sono io".
+In 1999, he won in the newcomers category at the Sanremo Festival with the song "Oggi sono io".